nextstrain/ncov/narratives/ncov_sit-rep_2020-03-27.md

 <br><br>
 This is consistent with local transmission, ongoing since at least March 15 (the sampling date of the earliest case that appears to be part of this local transmission chain) and possibly earlier.
 <br><br>
-The INRB's excellent work to sequence the virus from early samples allows us to see community transmission that is hidden in a many other places.
+The INRB's excellent work to sequence the virus from early samples allows us to see community transmission that is hidden in many other places.
 <!-- There is no right side text -->